ambertunnell/documentation/content/en/security/cloud_security_management/_index.md

     text: "Customize rules for detecting cloud misconfigurations with Datadog Cloud Security Management"
 ---

-## Overview

-Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure - in a unified view for seamless collaboration and faster remediation.
+Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure, all in a unified view for seamless collaboration and faster remediation.
 Powered by observability data, security teams can determine the impact of a threat quickly by tracing the full attack flow and identify the resource owner where a vulnerability was triggered.
-Engineers are able to actively monitor their security risks by incorporating security metrics into their existing workflow.

 CSM includes: